somya339/Inventory-management-system/README.md

 - Bulk Operations
   - Currently user can upload and delete individual files, not bulk files
   - This is done for simplicity; but, we could change this by appropriate `multer` commands for upload and json body input for delete
-- Username and Password restrictions
+- Restrictions on Information provided
-  - Currently, there is little restrictions that force a strong username or password, or to verify password on registration.
+  - Currently, there are little restriction on the form fields
-  - Only restriction is minimum password length = 3
+  - Only restriction is NOT NULL data
-  - To fix this, can add checks and restrictions on password length and whether user fields are empty
+  - To fix this, can add checks and restrictions on length and whether data meets a certain criteria